-- 1.1 Where a pregnant Member takes a Pregnancy Leave, the Labour Standards Code requires that both leaves (pregnancy and parental) be taken consecutively, for not more than fifty-two (52) weeks in total. - 2.0 A Member shall give the University four (4) weeks notice of the date the Member will begin parental leave and the date the Member will return to work upon completion of the leave if it is less than the maximum to which the employee is entitled. - 3.0 Members as adoptive parents may take Parental Leave at a time of their choosing commencing with the date of birth or the date in which the child is taken into the employee's home, provided the leave is completed within a fifty-two (52) week period after the child first arrives at home. - 4.0 Insured benefits coverage may be obtained for the duration of a parental leave, subject to the Member paying the full cost, and meeting any qualifying conditions under specific plans.
+- 1.1 Where a pregnant Member takes a Pregnancy Leave, the Labour Standards Code requires that both leaves (pregnancy and parental) be taken consecutively, for not more than or seventy-seven (77) weeks if extended leave is taken. - A Member shall give the University four (4) weeks notice of the date the Member will begin parental leave and the date the Member will return to work upon completion of the leave if it is less than the maximum to which the Member is entitled. - 3.0 Members as adoptive parents may take Parental Leave at a time of their choosing commencing with the date of birth or the date in which the child is taken into the Members home, provided the leave is completed within a fifty-two (52) week period after the child first arrives at home, or within seventy-seven (77) week period if extended leave is taken. - 4.0 Insured benefits coverage may be obtained for the duration of a parental leave, subject to the Member paying the full cost, and meeting any qualifying conditions under specific plans.